TKMM-Team/Tkmm-Wiki/wwwroot/downloads/zip/index.md

 Once installed run the file named `Tkmm`.

 > [!NOTE]
-> Linux users may need to run `cmod +x ./Tkmm` before the file is executable.
+> Linux users may need to run `chmod +x ./Tkmm` before the file is executable.